Stevie-Ray/hangtime-grip-connect/packages/docs/src/index.md

       link: https://github.com/Stevie-Ray/motherboard

 features:
-  - title: Connect with your Motherboard
+  - title: Connect with your device
+    details:
-    details: Setup a Bluetooth connection between your device and your Griptonite Motherboard
+      Setup a Bluetooth connection between your device and the Moterboard, Climbro, SmartBoard, Entralpi or Tindeq Progressor
   - title: Read the data
-    details: See the data that is being transmitted by the Griptonite Motherboard
+    details: Output the raw data that is being transmitted by the Force-Sensing device
   - title: Get creative
-    details: Use your Beastmaker hangboard to start a countdown, create your own app, you name it
+    details: Use your hangboard to start a countdown, create your own app, you name it
 ---